polyrand/sniplib/README.md

 [ripgrep](https://github.com/BurntSushi/ripgrep) and
 [fzf](https://github.com/junegunn/fzf).

+I created this to manage code snippets that I saw myself using and searching for regularly.
+But now I also store short notes or cheatsheets I need to go back.

 ## Why

 The amount of tools to keep notes / snippets is huge.
 I created sniplib for the